 ZIP up all of the output logs that you have.
 The easiest way to do this is to select all of them, right click, choose "Send To..." and then click "Compressed (zipped) folder".
 This will generate a ZIP file that you can send to us.

 Please attach the output log ZIP to your ticket.
-Don't copy and paste the contents, attach the text file!
+Do not copy and paste the contents into your ticket.
+You will be asked to ZIP up the output log and resend it.

 C:\Program Files (x86)\Steam\steamapps\common\VRChat) please include those as well.
 They are typically named in a format like this: